Why deflationary money can be both a store of value and a currency

 In a deflationary form of money (for example a currency with a fixed supply) this incentive is absent.
 Because of this, people will hoard their money, rather than spend it or invest it.
 With no (or less) money being spent, merchants drop prices to try and entice people to spend.
 With dropping prices, consumers want to wait longer to purchase stuff, because they expect the item they intend to buy will be cheaper again next month, compared to now.

 What this has to do with crypto is that people will often make the claim that crypto can be seen as a store of value, rather than a currency.
 Save your money in a fixed supply asset that you know won’t be debased, spend your inflationary currency.
 Because of this, crypto won’t be used as money.
-People will hold (HODL) their crypto that is likely to increase their value, while spending their fiat money that will decrease in value.
-Because of this, no network effect arises for crypto, it remains just a savings (and speculation) vehicle.
+People will hold (HODL) their crypto that is likely to increase in value, while spending their fiat money that will decrease in value.
+Because of this, no network effect arises for crypto, and it remains merely a savings (and speculation) vehicle.

 Why deflationary money is a superior store of value